Pi-Defi-world/Zyradex-frontend/README.md

 To revoke access, use **Sign out of admin** in the same card.

+## Account Import

+Profile → Account Service allows a user to call `/v1/account/import` by providing either a secret key or mnemonic.
+The backend responds with the derived public key, which the frontend stores locally (no secrets are persisted).
+This is the recommended way to register the wallet used across dashboard, swap, and liquidity tools.

 ## QA Checklist

 Manual checks to verify the integration: